 - Figure 5.
-This chart provides information on the average number of days to complete PR evaluations from the receipt of all discovery. - Outcomes: During the reporting period, both WSH and ESH had an increase in average completion times; WSH completion times rose by 9.7 days, while ESH completion times rose by 3.9 days.
-The statewide average completion time rose by 7.9 days.
-Statewide, 42 more community-based evaluations were completed than in the previous quarter, and is the third highest total completed yet recorded. - Drivers: The variability in completion times, with more total completed evaluations during this quarter, is attributed to resources having been directed to cases involving Trueblood class members as the number one completion priority based on established constitutional rights from the Trueblood court order.
+This chart provides information on the average number of days to complete PR evaluations from the receipt of all discovery. - Outcomes: During the reporting period, both WSH and ESH had decreases in average completion times from the previous quarter; WSH completion times fell only slightly, while ESH completion times fell by nearly 28% (from 53.6 days to 38.6 days). - Drivers: The variability in completion times, is attributed to resources having been directed to cases involving Trueblood class members as the number one completion priority based on established constitutional rights from the Trueblood court order.
 In working to meet those constitutional time frames, the Department also is faced with monthly inpatient fines now nearly \$4 million each month.
 As such, resource allocation demands that DSHS/OFMHS focus its efforts in such a way as to mitigate, as much as possible, the impacts of these constitutional violations and related fines.
 This has resulted in greater fluctuation with regard to performance measures in this category.

-Figures 6-14: show global referral data to illustrate total quarterly referrals for jail-based evaluations, inpatient evaluations, and restoration services for WSH, ESH, and both hospitals combined.
+Figures 6-14: show global referral data to illustrate total orders signed by calendar quarter for jail-based evaluations, inpatient evaluations, and restoration services for WSH, ESH, and both hospitals combined.